-A successful Fortune 500 management consultant who works with corporations and executives in order to improve their bottom line, Kim entered the world of lung cancer when Roy, her 45-year-old husband, was diagnosed with advanced lung cancer in 1997.
+A successful management consultant working with corporations and executives to improve their bottom line, Kim entered the world of lung cancer when Roy, her 45-year-old husband, was diagnosed with stage IV lung cancer in 1997.
 They spent the next two years searching for hope.
 Roy underwent five different lung cancer research clinical trials from chemotherapy to immunotherapy to anti-angiogenesis therapies; he passed away in 1999.

-In order to address the disparity between funding for lung cancer and its public health toll, Kim became a Lung SPORE (Specialized Program of Research Excellence) patient advocate at UCLA, where she met LCFA co-founders David Sturges and Lori Monroe.
-Kim has combined her skills as a successful consultant with those as a seasoned patient advocate, with strong connections to the worlds of research and policy, to become one of the preeminent lung cancer advocates.
-In addition to her work as SPORE advocate, Kim has served as lung cancer’s advocate representative on various media, including broadcast, print, and social media, and has taken a leadership role within the lung cancer community.
+In order to address the disparity between funding for lung cancer and its impact on public health, Kim became a Lung SPORE (Specialized Program of Research Excellence) patient advocate at UCLA, where she met LCFA co-founders David Sturges and Lori Monroe.
+Kim has combined her skills as a successful consultant with those of a seasoned patient advocate with strong connections to the worlds of research and policy, to become a preeminent lung cancer advocate.
+In addition to her work as a SPORE advocate, Kim has served as a lung cancer patient advocate representative in various media, including broadcast, print, and social media.

-Recently, Kim was appointed to the National Cancer Institute’s (NCI) Thoracic Malignancy Steering Committee (TMSC) as well as to the Patient Advocacy Steering Committee.
+Kim continues to serve on the National Cancer Institute’s (NCI) Thoracic Malignancy Steering Committee (TMSC) and as Co-Chair of the Patient Advocacy Steering Committee.
 The TMSC functions to harmonize an efficient, cost-effective, science-driven, and transparent process that will identify and promote the “Best Science” in clinical research of lung and other thoracic malignancies by addressing the design and prioritization of phase III trials and large phase II studies in chest malignancies.
+Kim has also been appointed to the CAP/IASLC/AMP Lung Biomarkers Update Project Advisory Panel charged with drafting an evidence-based guideline on the Molecular Testing Guideline for Selection of Lung Cancer Patients and the ASCO Treatment of Small Cell Lung Cancer Clinical Practice Guideline Steering Committee.